beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 client implementations, but the homeserver would still have the complexity of dealing with clients that don't do this.

-The homeserver could alternatively generate a private read receipt as opposed to a public read receipt, but using a public receipt also simplifies the client implementations for other users in the same room to display read receipts for other users.
+The homeserver could alternatively generate a private read receipt (`m.read.private`) as opposed to a public read receipt, but using a public receipt also simplifies the client implementations for other users in the same room to display read receipts for other users.
+You're already sending a message to the room, so no privacy concern exists.

 This proposal suggests just changing how read receipts are generated as part of a new Matrix spec version for all rooms.
 Alternatively, we could gate this behind a new room version, but that shouldn't be necessary.